The Globally Trapped Future: A Fate for Black Holes and Wormholes: Concrete Models

-This spacetime is globally hyperbolic despite the absence of conformal boundaries.
+This spacetime is globally hyperbolic despite the absence of conformal null boundaries.
+The horizon behavior as $r \to 0$ is: spacelike for $k > 1/(2a(a-L)^2)$, null for $k = 1/(2a(a-L)^2)$, and timelike for $k < 1/(2a(a-L)^2)$.
 Its Penrose-Carter diagram (Fig.~\ref{f4}) illustrates the process whereby a GSLBH comes to trap the entire future spacetime.
-The horizonless wormhole case is omitted, as it is given by the simple substitution of $kt^2$ in $h$ with $lt^4$.
+The horizonless wormhole case is omitted, as it is given by the simple substitution of $kT^2$ in $h$ with $lT^4$.

-\textit{Results and Discussion.} We derive a general metric (Eq.~\eqref{3}) from reasonable assumptions by solving the Einstein equations.
-It is then generalized to Eq.~\eqref{4}, with its field sources identified as two scalar fields and a NED field.
-We demonstrate three possible causal fates for spacetimes with future trapped regions: with only locally trapped regions; those without a globally trapped future; those without global trapping but containing bounded, Cauchy-foliated trapped regions; and those with a future that becomes completely globally trapped.
-Corresponding examples are given, illustrating the evolution of a GSLBH and an initially horizonless wormhole.
-Of particular significance is the third fate—a fully future-trapped spacetime—which constitutes a novel and consequential possibility for the evolutionary endpoint of black holes and wormholes, meriting rigorous theoretical consideration.

-The general metric in Eq.~\eqref{4} and the associated analysis together provide a powerful framework for the systematic construction of more complex spacetimes.
-Given its generality in the functions $f(r), h(r), \mathcal{R}(f+h)$ and $\mathcal{A}(f,h)$, this formalism can be readily extended to other dynamical black hole and wormhole scenarios.
-A key direction for future work will be to explore their thermodynamic properties.